 Even though this is the #1 choice we have for cutting through the plywoods, the blade can also prove as a perfect all-purpose blade that can produce excellent results on a wide range of woods.
 It can even show good performance on different stubborn type species like mahogany, oak, walnut, and maple (and it is even harder than people using it on bamboo and getting good results).

 - 60 Tooth ATB Fine Finish Saw Blade

 - Easy to use on hard things

 - Manufactured in Italy

-- It provides a great finish-quality cuts on plywoods as thin as .25 inch
+- It provides a great finish-quality cut on plywoods as thin as .25 inch

 - It provides good cuts on tough hardwoods as well

-- This is available in a pack of 5 for larger projects
+- Available in a pack of 5 for larger projects

 - Works pretty well on any kind of thin veneer sheet goods

-- Available in only 1 size (10 inch for the table or miter saws)
+- Available in only one size (10 inches for the table or miter saws)